Xt-EHR/xt-ehr-common/input/pagecontent/models.md

 - Patient and Practitioner will not have an underlying Person object.
 - All cardinalities for eHN datasets elements are provided as 0..* unless the text specifically states otherwise.
 - Data types are guessed from the description.
-If subelements are expected, the data type is BackboneElement.
+If subelements are expected, the data type is Base.
 - Preferred code systems are provided in textual bindings.